gdouglas/kato-realtime/server/README.md

 4. Create a `.env` file with your configuration:
    ```
    JWT_SECRET_KEY=your-secret-key-here
+   OPENAI_API_KEY=your-openai-api-key-here
    ```
-   If you don't set this, a random secret will be generated each time the server starts (not recommended for production).
+   If you don't set JWT_SECRET_KEY, a random secret will be generated each time the server starts (not recommended for production).

 ## Running the Server